Apply for a noise exemption

 How to apply

-We must receive your application a minimum of eight weeks before your event date.
+We must receive your application a minimum of six weeks before your exemption date.

 By mail